zalando/zalando-howto-open-source/README.md

 #####Which license do we use?
 [The MIT license](https://opensource.org/licenses/MIT).
 MIT is succinct, straightforward, and easy use in closed-source projects.
 It allows the most broad usage of our source code, and keeps open-sourcing easy and safe.

+For documents like this how-to, we recommend using [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).

 #####Must I use MIT?
 Yes, for all newly created open-source projects.